-What’s the easiest way to make money online, without having to create your own products, build a formal website, or design a sales page with integrated payment processing?
+Affiliate marketing is the easiest way to make money online, without having to create your own products, build a formal website, or design a sales page with integrated payment processing.

 So, why is it that most affiliate marketers never make nearly what they could make?
 Anyone has the potential to make HUGE money in affiliate marketing, yet > 90% or more of affiliates make a pittance.